 History of International Literacy Day

-In 1966, the United Nations proclaimed this day as International Literacy Day with the intent of reminding people all over the world that the ability to read and write should not be taken for granted.
-The idea was to highlight the fact that literacy is so vital to individuals and communities, as well as for society as a whole.
+In 1966, the United Nations Educational, Scientific and Cultural Organization (UNESCO) proclaimed this day as International Literacy Day, sometimes called World Literacy Day.
+The intention was to remind people all over the world that the ability to read and write should not be taken for granted.
+An effort has been made for literacy rates to be increased.

 How to Celebrate International Literacy Day